Alilujian/Kickstarter_Challenge/README.md

 At lower goals, the successful and failed outcomes are at a similar level.
 With higher goals, the percentage successful is higher than the percentage failed.
 The number of projects are higher with lower goals compare to projects with higher goals.

 - What are some limitations of this dataset?\
-The dataset only contain data from 2009 to 2017, which means the dataset is out of date.
+1. The dataset only contain data from 2009 to 2017, which means the dataset is out of date.
 The results we got from this dataset might not be accurate.
+2. It is better to konw the time spend on Louise campaign.
+So that we can compare the relationship between campaign duration and the outcomes.

 - What are some other possible tables and/or graphs that we could create?\
 We can also creates chart like average donation versus subcategory.
 From this chart we would be able to see which category people would like to fund.